briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

     watercourse will not be diminished; and,

-    5. _(5)_ Certification by a registered professional engineer, architect, or surveyor of the structure’s as-built lowest floor or floodproofed elevation.
+    5. _(5)_ Certification by a registered professional engineer, architect, or surveyor of the structure's as-built lowest floor or floodproofed elevation.

 2. _(b)_ **Exemption From Filing a Development Permit.** An application for a development permit shall not be required for maintenance work such as roofing,